|

 - Daniel 12:11-12, 1290 & 1335 days.

-These equate to 2580 years and 2670 years (ie double)
+These equate to 2580 years and 2670 years

 - 2580 years = Abomination to Abomination

-= Nebuchadnezzar and the princes in the
+= Nebuchadnezzar and the princes in

-'middle gate' (of the temple), refer
+the 'middle gate' (of the temple),

-Jer39:3, to the future Great Tribulation.
+refer Jer39:3, to the future Great

-- 2670 years = House of Israel 'not a people' to the
+- 2670 years = House of Israel 'not a people' to

-end of corrupt faith (ie the end of
+the end of corrupt faith (ie the

-the Great Tribulation).
+end of the Great Tribulation).

-Note: To convert the 2670 years to provide a period
+Note: To convert the 2670 years to provide a

-deduct 10 years.
-House of Israel 'not a people'
+Tribulation deduct 10 years.
+House of Israel

-to start of Tribulation equals 2660 years.
+'not a people' to start of Tribulation equals

-Therefore house of Israel 'not a people' to
+Therefore House of Israel 'not a people' to

-Nebuchadnezzar and the princes standing in the
+Nebuchadnezzar and the princes standing in

-middle gate is 80 years.
+the middle gate is 80 years.

 - Ezekiel chapter 4, 390 & 40 yrs

-- 390 years = Divided kingdom to the fall of Judah
+- 390 years = Divided kingdom to the fall of

 - 40 years = Jeremiah to fall of Judah.